 Loading...

-Oil Watch has verified 1 restaurant in Long Island City, Queens that cook with olive oil, tallow, avocado oil, and other traditional fats instead of industrial seed oils.
+Oil Watch has verified 1 restaurant in Long Island City, Queens that cook without industrial seed oils.
+Top-rated: Somedays Bakery.
+Breakdown: 1 Seed Oil Free.
+Common cuisines: mediterranean, modern american, health-conscious, waterfront dining.

 Long Island City's waterfront development has brought a wave of new restaurants to the Queens side of the East River.
 Health-conscious eateries, Mediterranean spots, and modern American restaurants in LIC increasingly cook with olive oil and avocado oil.